xz0127/tp/docs/DeveloperGuide.md

 ### Use cases

-(For all use cases below, the **System** is the `AddressBook` and the **Actor** is the `user`, unless specified otherwise)
+(For all use cases below, the **System** is the `Nuudle` and the **Actor** is the `user`, unless specified otherwise)

-**Use case: Delete a person**
+**Use case: UC01 - Add a patient**

 **MSS**

-1. User requests to list persons
-2. AddressBook shows a list of persons
-3. User requests to delete a specific person in the list
+1. User requests to add a patient to the list
-4. AddressBook deletes the person
+2. Nuudle adds the patient

     Use case ends.

 **Extensions**

-* 2a.
-The list is empty.
+* 1a.
+The input keywords are invalid.

+    * 1a1.
+Nuudle shows an error message.

       Use case ends.

+**Use case: UC03 - Edit a patient**

+**MSS**

+1. User requests to find a specific patient
+2. Nuudle shows the patient information
+3. User requests to edit the patient information
+4. Nuudle changes the patient information

+    Use case ends.

+**Extensions**

+* 1a.
+The input keywords are invalid.

+    * 1a1.
+Nuudle shows an error message.

+      Use case ends.

 * 3a.
-The given index is invalid.
+The information provided for editing is invalid (including empty input).

     * 3a1.
-AddressBook shows an error message.
+Nuudle shows an error message.

       Use case resumes at step 2.

-*{More to be added}*
+**Use case: UC05 - Add an appointment**

+**MSS**

+1. User requests to find an available time slot
+2. Nuudle shows a list of available time slot
+3. User requests to add an appointment
+4. Nuudle adds the appointment to the list of appointment record

+    Use case ends.

+**Extensions**

+* 1a.
+The input keywords are invalid.

+    * 1a1.
+Nuudle shows an error message.

+      Use case ends.

+* 3a.
+The input time slot is invalid (including empty input).

+    * 3a1.
+Nuudle shows an error message.

+      Use case resumes at step 2.

+**Use case: UC07 - Change an appointment**

+**MSS**

+1. User requests to list all appointments
+2. Nuudle shows a list of appointments
+3. User requests to find an available time slot
+4. Nuudle shows a list of available time slots
+5. User requests to change a specific appointment to another time
+6. Nuudle changes a specific appointment

+    Use case ends.

+**Extensions**

+* 1a.
+The input keywords are invalid.

+    * 1a1.
+Nuudle shows an error message.

+      Use case ends.

+* 2a.
+User has no current appointments.

+    * 2a1.
+Nuudle shows an error message.

+      Use case ends.

+* 5a.
+The input time slot is invalid (including empty input).

+    * 5a1.
+Nuudle shows an error message.

+      Use case resumes at step 4.

+* 5b.
+The input keywords are invalid.

+     * 5b1.
+Nuudle shows an error message.

+       Use case ends.

+**Use case: UC09 - View appointments for today**

+**MSS**

+1. User requests for the appointments scheduled for today
+2. Nuudle shows a list of appointments scheduled for today

+    Use case ends.

+**Extensions**

+* 1a.
+The input keywords are invalid.

+    * 1a1.
+Nuudle shows an error message.

+      Use case ends.

+* 1b.
+The input date  is invalid.

+    * 1b1.
+Nuudle shows an error message.

+      Use case ends.

 ### Non-Functional Requirements

 1. Should work on any _mainstream OS_ as long as it has Java `11` or above installed.